WriterZephos/ufo_hotspots/README.md

 * One degree in lattitude or longitude is 69 miles, even though it actually varies slightly (according to google).

 ## Next steps (assume these would be done with TDD)
-1. Create a controller and controller action to handle ufo_sighting data posts, call the HotspotLocator and return the result as JSON.
+1. Create a controller and controller action to handle ufo_sighting data post requests, call the HotspotLocator and return the result as JSON.
 Add routes to routes.rb.
 2. Generate a controller action for an API to retrieve stored ufo sighting withing range of hotspots.
 3. Generate a ufo_sightings controller for basic CRUD operations, with assciated views.
 4. Generate a controller, index action, and view to show ufo sightings as they come in.
 Implement an auto refresh with javascript to make it real-time.